Mobility and weather — seasonal challenges and solutions

 Beyond footwear, your parent needs to know the difference between necessary caution and excessive caution.
 They should walk more slowly on icy surfaces.
 They should use a cane or walking stick if they have one.
 They should walk on salted or sanded surfaces when available.
 But they should still walk.
 The alternative, winter confinement, creates its own health costs.

 Cold itself deserves attention.
-Extremely cold temperatures can worsen circulation and can contribute to dangerous drops in body temperature, particularly for someone who's frail.
+Extremely cold temperatures can worsen circulation and can contribute to hypothermia, particularly for someone who's frail.
+The CDC notes that adults 65 and older account for a disproportionate share of hypothermia-related deaths.
 But moderate cold exercise is fine and even beneficial.
-The issue is appropriate clothing.
 Layers matter.
 A warm coat, gloves, hat, and warm socks allow your parent to be outside safely.

 Winter also brings reduced daylight.
 Many older adults get less light, less vitamin D, less outdoor time.
 This can contribute to mood changes and decreased activity.
-If your parent has symptoms of seasonal mood changes, discussing this with their doctor might be helpful.
-In the meantime, encouraging any outdoor time, even brief, on the brightest parts of winter days can help.
+Encouraging any outdoor time, even brief, on the brightest parts of winter days can help.

 Summer: Heat, Dehydration, and Energy Loss